This post may include affiliate links.

 Mulch Your Tomatoes

-Another solution for tomatoes splitting is to add 2-3 inches of mulch around your tomato plants.
+Another way to prevent tomatoes splitting is to add a layer of mulch around your tomato plants.
 Mulch holds moisture in the soil, which prevents the cycle of tomatoes being too dry then too wet.
+Learn about the best types of mulch to use in your garden.

 Consider Raised Beds or Containers

-If you have trouble with heavy or clay soil, it might be best to grow your tomatoes in raised beds or containers, like this 10-gallon Smart Pot.
+If you have trouble with heavy or clay soil, growing tomatoes will be easier in raised beds or containers, like this 10-gallon Smart Pot.
 Growing in raised beds or containers provides better drainage, so heavy rains will drain away and your tomatoes won’t crack or split.

 Check After a Heavy Rain